syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 ## Flow Shapes

 The [`flow`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Shapes.html) shapes are used to represent the process flow.
 It is used for analyzing, designing, and managing for documentation process.
 To create a flow shape, specify the shape type as **flow**.
 Flow shapes and by default, it is considered as **process**.
-The following code example illustrates how to create a flow shape.

 {% if page.publishingplatform == "aspnet-core" %}